 The Land Guardians program is a partnership with the Urban Native Youth Association’s Cedar Walk and Aries alternate school programs for Indigenous youth.
 Through hands-on activities guided by Indigenous Elders, Knowledge Keepers, and EYA facilitators, youth build relations, make medicines and prepare foods with native plants of Coast Salish territories.
 They also help to steward the environment by growing native plants from seed to seed, removing invasive plants, restoring habitat, and monitoring wildlife.
 Through the program, youth have an opportunity to connect with nature and cultural teachings while building life skills and growing as leaders in their communities.

 - March 4 – May 20 I Thursdays, 9:30 AM – 3:00 PM

 Native Plant Nursery

 Youth gain hands-on experience working in an organic nursery & greenhouse, grow hundreds of native plants, and learn about our urban ecosystem.
 Youth also help to restore wildlife habitat along Still Creek.

 - February 21 – May 2 I Sundays, 10:00 AM – 3:00 PM (no program Apr 4 for Easter) – Program is TBC

 Elementary school classrooms visit Strathcona Community Gardens to discover the wonders of native plants, bees, insects, and other urban wildlife at EYA’s teaching gardens, plant nursery, and rewilding areas.

 Our Peer Mentor volunteer positions are primarily open to EYA program alumni, though applications from youth ages of 18 – 25 with equivalent experience in gardening or facilitation are also welcomed!

-Applications for Spring Peer Mentor positions are now OPEN!
 To apply, complete the online form below, or via this link.